 Cardboard Requirements

 Cardboard must be clean and dry with all loose tape removed.
-Soiled pizza boxes and wax covered cardboard are not recyclable and must be placed in the trash cart.
+Soiled pizza boxes can go into your green organics cart.
+Wax covered cardboard is not recyclable and must be placed in the trash cart.

 Soiled Food Containers